 Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
 All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
 Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
-As seen from the mid-Northern Hemisphere (45N), one would expect to see during this period approximately 7 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
+As seen from the mid-northern hemisphere (45N) one would expect to see during this period approximately 4 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
 Evening rates would be near 2 per hour.
-As seen from the tropical Southern latitudes (25S), morning rates would be near 9 per hour as seen from rural observing sites and 3 per hour during the evening hours.
+As seen from the tropical southern latitudes (25S), morning rates would be near 6 per hour as seen from rural observing sites and 3 per hour during the evening hours.
 Locations between these two extremes would see activity between these listed figures.
+Morning rates are reduced due to moonlight.